tomarra/laptopsetup/README.md

 **Do This Last**
 * OneDrive
+   * Install should have happened already with Office 365 install.
    * Login and let sync happen.
 Will take a long time so be wired into the network

 ## Dev Stuff